 Tobacco use is dangerous and kids under 18 as well as young adults are especially at risk to develop a deadly habit that can be really hard to kick.
 There’s a lot at stake, but you’re smart and independent so we invite you to explore some of our resources and tools.
 Don’t be fooled by big tobacco.
 Do your own research and make your own decisions.
 And of course, if you need a little help, we’re here.

 Anyone 13 years and older is eligible for QuitLine services.

-Because you and your baby share the same bloodstream, the deadly tobacco poisons in your system are shared with your baby as well.
-These poisons can damage your baby’s lungs, cause premature and underweight birth — even SIDS.
-Only you can protect your baby from these deadly tobacco toxins.
+If you smoke while you are pregnant, the same deadly poisons in your bloodstream are shared with your baby.
+These poisons can damage your baby’s lungs, cause premature and underweight birth – even SIDS.
+Only you can protect your baby from deadly tobacco toxins.

 In addition to the five regular coaching calls, pregnant women who enroll in the QuitLine Postpartum Program can receive up to four relapse prevention coaching calls and gift card incentives.

 Call 1.866.SD-QUITS to find out more about the additional support services we offer to pregnant women.

 For more on use rates, risks, and second and thirdhand smoke: Pregnant & Postpartum Women

 Low Income & Medicaid (SES)